 05 of 10

 Dinner Cruise on the San Diego Harbor

 Watching fireworks from a boat is a pretty memorable way to spend the night since the show is often literally right above you, and in San Diego, you can capture that feeling with a 4th of July harbor cruise.
-Hornblower Cruises and Flagship Cruises are two companies that offer dinner cruises on Independence Day that sail into the night so you can see the Big Bay Boom fireworks from the boat.
+Hornblower Cruises and Flagship Cruises offer dinner cruises on Independence Day that sail into the night so you can see the Big Bay Boom fireworks from the boat.
 You can also charter a yacht or sailboat for the day, but that will likely be substantially more expensive.

 06 of 10